 If you’re new to surfing, there are several surf schools near Neptune Beach, just a short drive from the city center.
-One surf school you can try is Jax Surf and Paddle which has great instructors and is only a few minutes away from Neptune beach.
-After some surf instruction and a few stumbles, you’ll be standing up catching your first Florida waves!
+One surf school you can try is Jax Surf and Paddle.
+It has great instructors and is only a few minutes away from Neptune beach.
+After some surf instruction and a few stumbles, you’ll be standing up and catching your first Florida waves!

 4. See a Show at the Flora-Bama

 Often referred to as America’s “Last Great Roadhouse”, this legendary honkytonk has been serving booze since 1964.
-The Flora-Bama gets its name from its location directly on top of the Florida-Alabama state line, and if you’re a Jimmy Buffett fan then you’ll be excited to know that his song “Bama Breeze” is an homage to this very bar.
+The Flora-Bama gets its name from its location directly on top of the Florida-Alabama state line.
+If you’re a Jimmy Buffett fan then you’ll be excited to know that his song “Bama Breeze” is an homage to this very bar.

 If you only visit one bar in Florida, make the Flora-Bama your stop!